COVID-19 Vaccine Wisdom Straight From the South Florida Community

 Is the COVID-19 vaccine safe?
 Is one vaccine more effective than the others?

-The coronavirus vaccines that are currently available — including the Pfizer COVID-19 vaccine and Moderna COVID-19 vaccine — are safe and will protect you against a severe case of COVID-19.
+The coronavirus vaccines that are currently available — including the Pfizer COVID-19 vaccine, Moderna COVID-19 vaccine and the Johnson & Johnson vaccine — are all safe and will protect you against a severe case of COVID-19.

 The most important thing is to get any of the COVID vaccines as soon as you can.
 And remember: whichever vaccine you get for the first dose—that’s the one you have to get for the second dose.
 There’s no mixing and matching.
 Check the related question below for more information on where to get the COVID-19 vaccine in South Florida.